CongoCodeBM/advanced_mappings-jpa-hibernate-spring/README.md

   * Spring project folder: 5-jpa-many-to-many
   * SQL script folder: 5-many-to-many

-**2.** MAKE SURE TO CHANGE the username and password in the "application.properties" file to the username/password you used to log into your MySQL DB instance.
+**2.** VERY IMPORTANT: In any of the Spring projects, MAKE SURE TO CHANGE the username and password in the "application.properties" files to the username/password you used to log into your MySQL DB instance.
+You might also remember to update the database URL accordingly.

+If you encounter any issues or need help, don't hesistate to create an issue or contact me.